Chicory Tip: Career

 The band formed in 1967, their name having been chosen by Barry Mayger who saw a coffee bottle (probably Camp Coffee) which contained chicory and this was shown on the label.
 He offered up the name Chicory Tip and it was accepted by the rest of the band.
 They were signed to CBS Records.
 They were originally known as The Sonics.
-The first few singles flopped, although "Excuse Me Baby" (a remake of a minor UK hit for The Magic Lanterns in 1971) secured the band its first appearance on the BBC Television pop music programme, Top of the Pops.
+The first few singles flopped, although "Excuse Me Baby" (a remake of a minor UK hit for the Magic Lanterns in 1971) secured the band its first appearance on the BBC music programme, Top of the Pops.

 The group's greatest success came after their producer and manager Roger Easterby came across an advance copy of "Son of My Father", a song written by Giorgio Moroder and Pete Bellotte—Bellotte wrote English lyrics for Michael Holm's self-penned hit "Nachts Scheint Die Sonne" (which he sang) but Moroder wrote the music on the original as confirmed on the sheet music for the song.
 Convinced of its potential, he secured the option to rush record the group's own cover version in competition with the original.
 The result was a number one hit in the UK Singles Chart for three weeks in February 1972.
-It was one of the first hit singles to feature a Moog synthesizer, which in this case was programmed and played by studio engineer and record producer Chris Thomas, while in their appearance on 'Top of the Pops' it was played by studio musician Trevor Bastow.
+It was one of the first hit singles to feature a Moog synthesizer, which in this case was programmed and played by studio engineer and record producer Chris Thomas, while in their appearance on Top of the Pops it was played by studio musician Trevor Bastow.
 The single sold over one million copies by July 1972, and was awarded a gold disc.

 "Son of My Father" and "What's Your Name" were both recorded at George Martin's Air Studios.